Dynamic Latent Class Structural Equation Modeling: A Hands-On Tutorial for Modeling Intensive Longitudinal Data: Introduction

-Intensive longitudinal data (ILD) have become an extremely important data source for researchers in clinical and health psychology (e.g., \cite{Jonasson2019, Scholz2019}).
 ILD capture information from multiple subjects observed over numerous time intervals, ranging from thirty to several hundred distinct time points \cite{Bolger2013}.
-Often, ILD include information from several sources, such as self-reports, physiological, behavioral, environmental and geographic data (e.g., \cite{Ginexi2014}).
+Often, ILD include information from several sources, such as self-reports, physiological, behavioral, environmental, and geographic data \citep[e.g.,][]{Ginexi2014}.
+Such intensive real-time data collection in natural environments is commonly referred to as ambulatory assessment \cite{Trull2014}.
+Within intervention research, this approach is frequently implemented as Ecological Momentary Assessment \citep[EMA;][]{Heron2010}.

 The growing availability of mobile phones, smartwatches, and other personal wearable devices has made ILD collection more accessible and cost-effective \cite{Riley2015}.

-The collection of ILD in intervention studies (Ecological Momentary Assessment; EMA) has several advantages compared to traditional intervention studies with few time points \cite{Heron2010}.
-Self-reports are not as strongly affected by biases caused by retrospective recalls of events because data is obtained in real-time and natural settings, thus increasing their generalizability and ecological validity \cite{Stone2007}.
+Compared to traditional intervention studies with only a few measurement occasions, the collection of ILD via EMA offers several advantages.
+Because data are obtained in real time and natural settings, self-reports are less affected by retrospective recall biases, thereby increasing generalizability and ecological validity \cite{Stone2007}.
+Given these advantages, ILD have become an important data source for researchers in clinical and health psychology \citep[e.g.,][]{Jonasson2019, Scholz2019}.

 The richness of ILD enables researchers to capture both intra- and inter-individual processes and dynamic changes, enhancing the ability to predict future events and improve individual forecasts.
-This is particularly important for identifying potential relapse triggers or the conditions necessary for optimal treatment efficacy (e.g., \cite{Businelle2016}).
+This is particularly important for identifying potential relapse triggers or the conditions necessary for optimal treatment efficacy \citep[e.g.,][]{Businelle2016}.
+DSEM and DLCSEM effectively model such complex processes in ILD, enabling researchers to capture intra-individual change, heterogeneity in treatment response, and latent state switching over time.

-Recently, new Bayesian approaches of Dynamic Structural Equation Modeling (DSEM) and its extension to Dynamic Latent Class Structural Equation Modeling (DLCSEM) were developed that are targeted at analyzing ILD (e.g., \cite{Asparouhov2017,asparouhov2018dsem,Kelava2019}).